awxkee/pic-scale/README.md

 `fullfp16` NEON target detection performed in runtime, when available best the best paths for *f16* images are available on ARM.

-RISC-V `V (vector extension)` will be detected in runtime if available when feature `riscv` is enabled. *Nightly* rust channel is required
+RISC-V `V (vector extension)` will be detected in runtime if available when feature `riscv` is enabled. *Nightly* rust channel is required.

+WASM `simd128` target feature activating is mandatory in build flags

 ##### About f16